gloriapul/hobby_sprout/context/design/concepts/MilestoneTracker/testing.md/steps/file.0fd4068a.md

   await t.step("completeStep: Fails if goal associated with step is not active", async () => {
     console.log("--- Test: completeStep (inactive goal) ---");
+    // Alice's goal (aliceGoalId) is now inactive.
+Her step (aliceStep1Id) is associated with it.
+    // Try to complete a step associated with an inactive goal (if it was incomplete)
+    // First, add a new step to Alice's *inactive* goal (this action should not be allowed per concept, but for testing, let's assume it *could* somehow exist)
+    // No, the precondition of addStep already prevents this.
+    // The previous completion of aliceStep1Id already succeeded.
-    // Create a new goal, add a step, close the goal, then try to complete the step. const userCharlie = "user:charlie" as ID;
+    // Let's create a new goal, add a step, close the goal, then try to complete the step. const userCharlie = "user:charlie" as ID;
     const charlieGoalResult = await milestoneTracker.createGoal({ user: userCharlie, description: "Learn Cooking" });
     const charlieGoalId = (charlieGoalResult as { goal: ID }).goal;
     const charlieStepResult = await milestoneTracker.addStep({ goal: charlieGoalId, description: "Chop onions" });
-    const charlieStepId = (chlieStepResult as { step: ID }).step;
+    const charlieStepId = (charlieStepResult as { step: ID }).step;

     await milestoneTracker.closeGoal({ goal: charlieGoalId }); // Now goal is inactive const result = await milestoneTracker.completeStep({ step: charlieStepId });